Aryan1gupta/Calculator.Shreyansh/README.md

-# Calculator.Shreyansh
+# Calculator

-Making by using HTML &amp;CSS.
+# Making by using HTML,CSS & js.

+#In this calculator all mathematics operations are